gklyne/I-D/arcp/arcp.md

 semantics of attempting to resolve such resources.

-This specification does not define how to change an archive or its content using app URIs.
+This specification does not define how to change an archive or its content using arcp URIs.

 Resolving from a .well-known endpoint  {#well-known}
 -------------------------------------

-If the `authority` component of an app URI matches the `alg-val` production, an application MAY attempt to resolve the authority from any `.well-known/ni/` endpoint {{RFC5785}} as specified in
+If the `authority` component of an arcp URI matches the `alg-val` production, an application MAY attempt to resolve the authority from any `.well-known/ni/` endpoint {{RFC5785}} as specified in
 {{RFC6920}} section 4, in order to retrieve the complete